dsc-iem/CC-Practise/README.md

 Dynamic Array: https://www.hackerrank.com/challenges/dynamic-array/problem ( Head to folder for more details)

-**FashionabLee**: https://codeforces.com/problemset/problem/1369/A ( Head to folder for more details)

 Left Rotation: https://www.hackerrank.com/challenges/array-left-rotation/problem ( Head to folder for more details)

 Omkar and Password: https://codeforces.com/problemset/problem/1392/A ( Head to folder for more details)